 These judgments are generally interpreted in four ways: Preterists see all fulfilled before either the 1st or the 4th century.
 Historicists believe these are being performed throughout history.
 Idealists do not read Revelation literally, but see all as symbolic of the struggle between good and evil.
 Futurists await the chronological fulfilment of these events (Ch 4-22), which they believe will result in a crisis period leading up to Christ’s second coming.

-I believe that these three sets are not limited to events of the past or events in the future, but are indicative of crisis that occurs in every generation.
+I believe that these three sets are not limited to events of the past or events in the future, but are indicative of crises that occur in every generation.
 I believe these three sets of seven are not to be read as a chronological prediction, but rather as three different perspectives on the many crises the world and the church face throughout history (from there the many repetitions in these chapters).
 Remember, this prophecy was written as encouragement and exhortation to seven real congregations who experienced much of these crises in their own time.

 The four horsemen of the apocalypse